-WSSDA's In-District Workshops and Retreats are led by our Leadership Development Cadre of Consultants, a 21-member group of trainers who offer impressive credentials and extensive experience to guide and support school directors in their governance role.
+WSSDA's In-District Workshops and Retreats are led by our Leadership Development Cadre of Consultants, a group of trainers who offer impressive credentials and extensive experience to guide and support school directors in their governance role.
 Each consultant has been selected for expertise in areas of service most often sought by school boards and districts.
 They can help boards tackle and resolve issues unique to each district’s environment and culture.
-Areas of expertise include teambuilding and leadership development, strategic planning, board-superintendent relations, vision setting, community engagement, group facilitation, conflict resolution, problem solving, policy governance and Baldrige quality criteria.
+Areas of expertise include teambuilding and leadership development, strategic planning, board-superintendent relations, vision setting, community engagement, group facilitation, conflict resolution and problem solving.

 - Debora Boeck has 40 years of experience in public education having worked at local, regional and state levels.
 She has worked for WSSDA as a consultant in both policy and legal services and leadership development and is a WSSDA grants development resource.
 Debora facilitates WSSDA task forces and co-authored several WSSDA resources.
 She is an experienced board trainer and facilitator.